codeurjc/BugHunter/README.md

 ```

 ## Conducting the experiment
-The experiment was carried out in 3 phases:
+The experiment was carried out in 3 phases/steps:

-- 1. Extract bug information from the Defects4J dataset.
+1. Extract bug information from the Defects4J dataset.
-- 2. Execution of the regression test in the past (per bug)
+2. Execution of the regression test in the past (per bug)
-- 3. Analysis of the results
+3. Analysis of the results

 ## Step 1.
 Extract bug information from the Defects4J dataset